Weekly Bible Notes and Worship Resources

 hospitality, it is also a reminder to the disciples that they are not out

-campaigning for themselves, they are nothing short of the visible presence
+campaigning for themselves, it is not like selling vacuum cleaners, they are nothing short of the visible presence

 of God himself.